Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignments_new file.md

 - <b>A/A, Ai/Ai, B/B, Bi/Bi</b>: see Exercise 1

 - <b>A/Ai</b>: Suppose that A is transitive and Ai is irreflexive.
-This means that if xAy and yAx hold, it also mean that yAix and xAiy holds.
-The  it should be the case that xAix.
-However, Ai i
+This means that if xAy and yAx hold, xAx holds.
+It also means that xAix should hold.
+However, Ai is irreflextive so xAix doesn't hold.
 Therefore, it does not hold that A is transitive and Ai is irreflexive.

-- <b>Ai/A</b>: suppose that Ai is transitive and A is irreflexive.
-This implies that Ai is functional.
-However, according to Exercise 1, an object property can't both be transitive and functional because it creates a multiple relation.
-Therefore, it does not hold that Ai is transitive and A is inverse functional.
+- <b>Ai/A</b>: Suppose that Ai is transitive and A is irreflexive.
+This means that if xAiy and yAix hold, xAix holds.
+It also means that xAx should hold.
+However, A is irreflextive so xAx doesn't hold.
+Therefore, it does not hold that Ai is transitive and A is irreflexive.

-- <b>B/A</b>: suppose that B is transitive and A is irreflexive.
-Since B is a subproperty of A, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and functional because it creates a multiple relation.
-Therefore, it does not hold that B is transitive and A is inverse functional.
+- <b>B/A</b>: Suppose that B is transitive and A is irreflexive.
+This means that if xBy and yBx hold, xBx holds.
+It also means, since B is a subproperty of A, that all the instances of B should be part of instances of A. However, A is irreflextive so xAx doesn't hold.
+Therefore, it does not hold that B is transitive and A is irreflexive.

-- <b>B/Ai</b>: suppose that B is transitive and Ai is irreflexive.
-This implies that A is functional.
-Since B is a subproperty of A, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and functional because it creates a multiple relation.
-Therefore, it does not hold that B is transitive and Ai is inverse functional.
+- <b>B/Ai</b>: Suppose that B is transitive and Ai is irreflexive.
+This means that if xBy and yBx hold, xBx holds.
+It also means, since B is a subproperty of A, that all the instances of B should be part of instances of A. Since Ai is an inverse of A, xAix should hold.
+However, since Ai is irreflexive, it cannot hold.
+Therefore, it does not hold that B is transitive and A is irreflexive.

-- <b>B/Bi</b>: suppose that B is transitive and Bi is irreflexive.
-This implies that B is functional.
-However, according to Exercise 1, an object property can't both be transitive and functional because it creates a multiple relation.
-Therefore, it does not hold that B is transitive and Bi is inverse functional.
+- <b>B/Bi</b>: Suppose that B is transitive and Bi is irreflexive.
+This means that if xBy and yBx hold, xBx holds.
+It also means that xBix should hold.
+However, Bi is irreflextive so xBix doesn't hold.
+Therefore, it does not hold that B is transitive and Bi is irreflexive.

-- <b>Bi/A</b>: suppose that Bi is transitive and A is irreflexive.
-This implies that Ai is functional.
-Since Bi is a subproperty of Ai, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and functional because it creates a multiple relation.
-Therefore, it does not hold that Bi is transitive and A is inverse functional.
+- <b>Bi/A</b>: Suppose that Bi is transitive and A is irreflexive.
+This means that if xBiy and yBix hold, xBix holds.
+It also means that xBx should hold.
+However, since B is a subproperty of A, all the instances of B should be part of instances of A. However, since A is irreflexive, xAx doesn't hold.
+Therefore, it does not hold that Bi is transitive and A is irreflexive.

 - <b>Bi/Ai</b>: suppose that Bi is transitive and Ai is irreflexive.
-Since Bi is a subproperty of Ai, any instance of B should be that of A. However, according to Exercise 1, an object property can't both be transitive and inverse functional because it creates a multiple relation.
-Therefore, it does not hold that Bi is transitive and Ai is inverse functional.
+This means that if xBiy and yBix hold, xBix holds.
+It also means, since Bi is a subproperty of Ai, that all the instances of Bi should be part of instances of Ai.
+However, Ai is irreflextive so xAix doesn't hold.
+Therefore, it does not hold that Bi is transitive and Ai is irreflexive.

 - <b>Bi/B</b>: suppose that Bi is transitive and B is irreflexive.
-This implies that Bi is functional.
-However, according to Exercise 1, an object property can't both be transitive and functional because it creates a multiple relation.
-Therefore, it does not hold that Bi is transitive and B is inverse functional.
+This means that if xBiy and yBix hold, xBix holds.
+It also means that xBx should hold.
+However, B is irreflextive so xBx doesn't hold.
+Therefore, it does not hold that Bi is transitive and B is irreflexive.

 <a id="orgd02ec3b"></a>